10.6 Abuse Concern and Reporting Scenario

 | Staff threatening, mocking, or rough handling | Possible verbal, emotional, or physical abuse | Protect resident and report |

 The first response should be calm and supportive.
 Move to privacy if safe.
 Do not show shock, anger, or disbelief in front of the resident.
-Say that you are sorry this happened and that you need to report it so the resident can be safe.
-Do not promise secrecy.
-Promising not to tell would conflict with the duty to report.
-Do not confront the accused staff member or warn them.
-That can increase risk and interfere with investigation.
+Say you are sorry this happened and that you need to report it so the resident can be safe.
+Do not promise secrecy, because that would conflict with the duty to report.
+Do not confront the accused staff member or warn them, which can increase risk and interfere with investigation.

 Protect the resident from further harm within your role.
 Stay with the resident if immediate safety is a concern.
 Notify the nurse or supervisor at once according to policy.
 If the accused staff member enters and the resident becomes frightened, get help and follow facility direction.
 Do not leave the resident alone with someone they report as unsafe if you can avoid it while getting help.

 Report facts, not conclusions.
-Say what you saw, what the resident said, where the bruises were, when you noticed them, who was present, and what care was being provided.
-Avoid saying that a specific person is guilty unless you personally observed the act.
-The nurse, administrator, and required reporting process handle investigation.
-If facility policy requires a written statement, write objective facts.
+State what you saw, what the resident said in quotes when possible, where the bruises were, when you noticed them, who was present, and what care was being provided.
+Avoid declaring a specific person guilty unless you personally observed the act.
+The nurse, administrator, and required reporting process handle the investigation.
+If facility policy requires a written statement, write objective facts and avoid opinions.

 Abuse can be physical, verbal, emotional, sexual, or financial.
-Neglect means failure to provide needed care or services, including food, fluids, hygiene, toileting, safety, or medical attention, when the person is responsible for care.
+Neglect means failure to provide needed care, including food, fluids, hygiene, toileting, safety, or medical attention, when the person is responsible for that care.
 Misappropriation means taking or using a resident's property without permission.
 Exploitation involves taking advantage of a resident for personal gain.
-A CNA should not borrow money from a resident, accept gifts outside policy, use resident property, or discuss resident finances casually.
+A CNA should never borrow money from a resident, accept gifts outside policy, use resident property, or discuss resident finances casually.

-Resident rights include freedom from abuse, neglect, and misappropriation.
-They also include privacy, dignity, choice, grievance rights, and confidentiality.
+Resident rights include freedom from abuse, neglect, and misappropriation, plus privacy, dignity, choice, grievance rights, and confidentiality.
 If a resident reports abuse in a public area, guide the conversation to privacy as soon as safe.
 Do not discuss the allegation with other aides, residents, or visitors.
 Share information only with those who need it for reporting and care.

-Texas-specific registry consequences matter.
-The Texas Nurse Aide Registry includes validated findings of resident abuse, neglect, or misappropriation of resident property.
-Those findings are public and disclosed to employers.
-This is one reason the safest practice is to respect boundaries, follow the care plan, communicate calmly, and report concerns immediately.
+Texas registry consequences are serious and lasting.
+The Texas Nurse Aide Registry includes validated findings of resident abuse, neglect, or misappropriation.
+Those findings are public, disclosed to employers, and under federal rule (42 CFR §483.156) remain on the registry permanently, although Texas allows a person with a single neglect finding to petition for removal only after at least one year.
+This permanence is a major reason to respect boundaries, follow the care plan, communicate calmly, and report concerns immediately.

 Abuse Scenario Exam Rule